skypilot-org/skypilot/llm/vicuna-llama-2/README.md

   * **Optional**: To make the model know about its identity, you can change the hardcoded questions [hardcoded_questions.py](./scripts/hardcoded_questions.py)

+  > **Note**: The model trained with the ShareGPT data may not be commercially viable.
+Please use your own data for commercial use.

 ### Kick start training on any cloud

 * Start training with a single command